-Hinting an expansion of its podcast footprint, Amazon has announced that it is acquiring a major podcast hosting and monetization platform Art19.
+Hinting at the expansion of its podcast footprint, Amazon has announced that it is acquiring a major podcast hosting and monetization platform, Art19.

-The company didn’t disclose the price of the deal, but it did say the acquisition will allow Amazon to “expand our offerings and even better serve your podcasting needs”.
+The company didn’t disclose the deal’s price but said the acquisition would allow Amazon to “expand our offerings and even better serve your podcasting needs.”

 The acquisition could allow Amazon to host podcasts and sell ads against them.